Advertiser Disclosure

 A few years ago, our family of 8 was flying from New York (JFK) to Barcelona (BCN), Spain.
 We found a cheap ticket for $173 per person on TAP Portugal, which included a free stopover in Lisbon (LIS).

 While we could have spent the cash and saved our miles, instead, we decided to book this flight through the Chase Travel portal with our Chase Sapphire Preferred® Card.
-In many cases, redeeming your miles through a travel portal only gets you around 1 cent per point in value, but the Chase Sapphire Preferred card allows you to redeem points on the Chase Travel portal for 1.25 cents per point, so in total, we redeemed 110,000 Ultimate Rewards points.
+In many cases, redeeming your miles through a travel portal only gets you around 1 cent per point in value, but the Chase Sapphire Preferred card allowed us to redeem points on the Chase Travel portal for 1.25 cents per point, so in total, we redeemed 110,000 Ultimate Rewards points.
 Not bad for 8 tickets to Europe during peak summer travel season!

 Advertisement